UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

 This is the source of all that `async` / `await` trouble!
 Here is how it works in simple terms:

 - The label text property is set (on the main thread)
 - A background tasks is started to fade in the label.
 This will take 0.5 seconds (500ms), so execution is yielded to the UI event queue in case anything else is waiting.
+An animation is running in the background (we don't need to know the mechanism, it could be the GPU, or a parallel thread etc..).
-- After 0.5s (or more), main execution in this method resumes.
-Another background task is started, this time to simply wait for 2s (2000ms).
+- After 0.5s, the animation will complete and will generate an event, which once processed, resumes the `GiveFeedback` method.
+Another asynchronous task is started, this time to simply wait for 2s (2000ms).
 Again, execution is yielded until this is complete.
+A timer is now running in the background (again, could be hardware based).
-- After 2s (or more), main thread execution once again resumes in this method.
+- After 2s, the timer generates an event and once processed,  execution once again resumes.
 This time it is to fade the label out.
-Once this is done, execution will resume, the function with exit on the main thread as with any other method call.
+Once this is done, execution will resume, the function with exit.
+All the above is performed on the main thread.
+How the asynchronous tasks operate in parallel is hidden from us.

 All the time this is going on, the UI remains responsive.
 Had these tasks not been asynchronous, the UI would have been locked up for at least 3 seconds, which is not a good user experience.

+> Not having to write multi-threaded code is a good thing as it is infamously difficult to debug and test.
+One might even go as far as to say it is dangerous.

 ## Final Code
 [All the code for this project is found in the final folder here](https://github.com/UniversityOfPlymouthComputing/MobileDev-XamarinForms/tree/master/code/Chapter1/bmi_estimate/final)